 The College of Health Sciences is the living embodiment of the future of healthcare.
 And this future is not simply something that our students, faculty, and staff hope to see one day; they are making it happen here and now.
 So where exactly should you look to see this future?

-Start by opening your eyes at our STAR Campus Health Sciences Complex.
-Our faculty’s innovative design, laboratories, and state-of-the-art clinics are the home of cutting-edge research.
-Each weekday, you’ll see more than 500 faculty, staff, students, patients, research subjects, and visitors engaging in our clinics, classrooms, and labs.
+Start by opening your eyes at our STAR Health Sciences Complex.
+Our facility’s innovative design, laboratories, and state-of-the-art clinics are the home of cutting-edge research.
+Each weekday, you’ll see more than 1,700 faculty, staff, students, patients, research subjects, and visitors engaging in our clinics, classrooms, and labs.

 Look at new healthcare legislation – signed right here on our campus.
 In July, a new telemedicine act opened up lines of communication between patients in Delaware and healthcare experts across the nation.
 And Gov. Markell was back in September, ensuring nurses practice with more autonomy and to the full extent of their education when SB57 and SB101 were signed into law.

-Look and listen to how we’re communicating at our brand new Speech-Language-Hearing Clinic, which is opening to the public this fall.
+Look and listen to how we’re communicating at our brand new Speech-Language-Hearing Clinic, which just opened to the public last year.
 The clinic is taking a “blended” approach to communications impairments with a winning combination of direct services from our faculty, staff, and partner agencies.

 Behold the quality of life The Parkinson’s Clinic is giving to patients and their caregivers as we help them live a higher quality of life despite their disease.
 Patients are receiving unparalleled and ongoing individual care as specialists are teaming up with our nurse practitioners, physical and speech therapists, exercise physiologists, nutritionists, and mental health professionals.

-Look at all of the Delawareans who visit our Nurse Managed Health Center (NHMC), where long waits and rushed medical visits simply have no place.
-Equipped with interdisciplinary, prevention-focused primary care, wellness services, and telehealth technology, NHMC is relentlessly focused on taking the time to treat the whole person in our inviting 5,000 square feet space.
+Look at all of the Delawareans who visit our Nurse Managed Primary Care Center (NMPCC), where long waits and rushed medical visits simply have no place.
+Equipped with interdisciplinary, prevention-focused primary care, wellness services, and telehealth technology, NMPCC is relentlessly focused on taking the time to treat the whole person in our inviting 5,000 square feet space.
 Our comprehensive, coordinated, and compassionate care makes all the difference.
 We’re focused on primary care and prevention.
 Our nutrition students, exercise science students, behavioral health students, and health coaches all have a hand in pulling together health plans and getting people on their way to living life to the fullest.

-Peer across the street to the Fred Rust Ice Arena where our concussion researchers in our Kinesiology & Applied Physiology department are uncovering the variables to make future contact and collision sport athletes safer – whether they’re playing for the Hens or lacing up for the first time in youth sports.
+Peer across the street to the Human Performance Lab where our concussion researchers in our Kinesiology & Applied Physiology department are uncovering the variables to make future contact and collision sport athletes safer – whether they’re playing for the Hens or lacing up for the first time in youth sports.